bham-carpentries/git-novice-python-ci/_episodes/07-gitlab.md

 Note that our local repository still contains our earlier work on `functions.py`, but the remote repository on GitLab appears empty as it doesn't contain any files yet.

+> ## Be careful!
+>
+> In the next section, be careful to use
+> the URL from *your* project, and not the
+> one from the commands!
+{: .callout}

 The next step is to connect the two repositories.
 We do this by making the GitLab repository a [remote]({{ page.root }}/reference/#remote) for the local repository.
-The home page of the project on GitLab will tell you the string you need to identify it: It is the 'https' string similar to `https://gitlab.com/vlad/planets.git` shown in the grey boxes.
+The home page of the project on GitLab will tell you the string you need to identify it: It is the 'https' string similar to `https://gitlab.bham.ac.uk/elvidgsm-dasp/planets-pepperr.git` shown in the grey boxes.
 Alternatively, click on the blue 'Clone' button to bring up the link.

 > ## HTTPS vs. SSH